githubfornocoders/nocode-api-github-pages/index.md

 Your data is published as a JSON file that you can use to pull content into your apps and design tools.

-For more details, see the [README](https://github.com/githubfornocoders/nocode-api-github-pages#readme).
+**To use this template and get more details on how to set it up, see the [README](https://github.com/githubfornocoders/nocode-api-github-pages#readme).**

 <div class="d-flex mt-6">
 <button id="copy" data-clipboard-text="{{ site.url }}{{ site.baseurl }}/api.json" class="btn-mktg btn-large-mktg mr-3">Copy link to clipboard</button>